Personal Finance

 If we assume it takes 6-9 months for wholesale prices to work their way through the system and reach household bills, then could we pay less for our energy consumption later this year?
 How much less?

 Looking at the chart below, you can see historical (in yellow) and expected future (in purple) natural gas prices.
-You'll notice that the price for Q4 2023 (now) is around the same as the price was in Q3 2021 (two years ago, just as Russia started reducing gas supplies to the EU market ahead of their invasion of Ukraine).
+You'll notice that the price for Q3 2024 (now) is around the same as the price was in Q3 2021 (three years ago, just as Russia started reducing gas supplies to the EU market ahead of their invasion of Ukraine).

 Natural gas prices

-So, while the Energy Price Cap back in Q3 2021 was roughly £1,200 per year and we are now seeing gas futures prices at the same level as we did in Q3 2021, it does NOT mean our energy bills might soon fall by half to around the same level at the £1,200 price cap from Q3 2021.
+So, while the Energy Price Cap two years ago was roughly £1,200 per year and we are now seeing gas futures prices at the same level as three years ago, our energy bills are higher.
 Why?
-The Q3 2021 £1,200 price cap reflected energy bought months earlier, at significantly cheaper prices (see the chart above).
-While our price cap now reflects the high prices of 2022/23.
+The £1,200 price cap three years ago reflected energy bought months earlier, at significantly cheaper prices (see the chart above).
+While our price cap now reflects the high natural gas prices of the past few years—that gas is still working it's way through the system.

 For your information, here is the history of the Energy Price Cap and Energy Price Guarantee for the past few years: